F Using R Markdown

 Donald E. Knuth (1984), Literate Programming

 The basic motivation behind R Markdown is simple: We normally do not want to converse in code, but tell a good story that may use data, code, and visualizations to support our argument.
-This basic state of affairs holds true for books, dissertations, scientific reports, and student homework assignments.
-But when it comes to programming computers, it requires a reversal of our traditional way of interacting with them: We no longer want to write programming scripts in which we insert occasional comments (which need to be marked to prevent the computer from interpreting them).
+This basic state of affairs holds true not only for student homework assignments, but also for dissertations, scientific reports, and books.
+But when it comes to programming, separating content and form requires a reversal of our traditional way of interacting with computers: We no longer want to write programs or scripts in which we insert occasional comments (which need to be marked to prevent the computer from interpreting them).
 Instead, we want to write text that occasionally uses snippets of code to calculate or summarize something.

 Knuth, D. E. (1984).
 Literate programming.
 The Computer Journal, 27(2), 97–111. https://doi.org/10.1093/comjnl/27.2.97